eighttrigrams/cljc-minimals/mount/README.md

 - Describe the project and its components and goals here
 - Allow to (gracefully) shutdown only server with `(mount.core/stop [#'main/http-server])`
 - Mention how reload works and how one can test it (resources.clj!)
+- Mention dev/env.clj and prod/env.clj and that this idea came from luminus

 ## Getting started